 8 Dynamic Warm Up Exercises To Prepare You For Your Next Workout

-Here are some of the best dynamic warm up exercises for resistance training workouts or cardio sessions:
+Here are some of the best dynamic warm up exercises for resistance training workouts.

 #1: Band X Crossover Lateral Walks

-As much as it is important to include dynamic stretches and warm up exercises that get your body moving in the sagittal plane (forward and backward motion, such as for exercises that involve flexion and extension), it is also important to include dynamic stretches that involve moving in the lateral direction.
+As important as it is to include dynamic stretches and warm-up exercises that get your body moving in the sagittal plane (forward and backward motion, such as for exercises that involve flexion and extension), it is also important to include dynamic stretches that involve moving in the lateral direction.

 This will help warm up and activate your glutes and hips, particularly your hip abductors such as gluteus medius, which you want to “turn on” before strength training workouts that involve any sort of squat, split squat, or unilateral leg exercise.